-As an option, some Gulf Stream recreational vehicles are equipped with an Emergency Start Switch in the event your chassis battery goes dead and the recreational vehicle won't start.
-If your recreational vehicle has this optional feature, you will find the switch marked "Emergency Start" and it will be located on the dash or above the driver's side entry door on class C models.
+As an option, some Gulf Stream motor homes are equipped with an Emergency Start Switch in the event your chassis battery goes dead and the vehicle won't start.
+If your vehicle has this optional feature, you will find the switch marked "Emergency Start" and it will be located on the dash or above the driver's side entry door on class C models.
 To utilize the Emergency Start Switch, make sure your "coach" or "house" batteries are fully charged and if possible start the generator or plug the coach into shore power.
-Then depress and hold the Emergency Start Switch.
-If the recreational vehicle fails to start, please contact your roadside assistance provider.
+Then depress and hold the Emergency Start Switch for a few moments, then start the vehicle while still holding down the Emergency Start Switch.
+If the coach fails to start, please contact Coachnet or your roadside assistance provider.

-WARNING: DUE TO THE COMPLEXITY OF THE DUAL BATTERY SYSTEMS INSTALLED IN THIS RECREATIONAL VEHICLE AND THE DAMAGE THAT CAN OCCUR FROM THEIR MISUSE, AND ALSO DUE TO THE GENERAL HAZARDS ASSOCIATED WITH "JUMP STARTING" AND/OR USING "JUMPER CABLES," GULF STREAM DOES NOT RECOMMEND THAT YOU ATTEMPT TO "JUMP START" THIS RECREATIONAL VEHICLE.
+WARNING: DUE TO THE COMPLEXITY OF THE DUAL BATTERY SYSTEMS INSTALLED IN THIS MOTOR HOME AND THE DAMAGE THAT CAN OCCUR FROM THEIR MISUSE, AND ALSO DUE TO THE GENERAL HAZARDS ASSOCIATED WITH "JUMP STARTING" AND/OR USING "JUMPER CABLES," GULF STREAM DOES NOT RECOMMEND THAT YOU ATTEMPT TO "JUMP START" THIS VEHICLE.
 PLEASE CALL ROADSIDE ASSISTANCE FOR THIS OPERATION.